picocms/picocms.github.io/_docs/customization.md

 ### Themes

 You can create themes for your Pico installation in the `themes` folder.
 Check out the default theme for an example.
 Pico uses [Twig][] for template rendering.
 You can select your theme by setting the `$config['theme']` option in `config/config.php` to the name of your theme folder.

+To call assets from your themes folder you should use `{{ theme_url }}`.
+For instance a CSS sheet, `<link rel="stylesheet" href="{{ theme_url }}/example.css" type="text/css" />` would be added to the current themes `index.twig` file and then your styles would go within `example.css` making sure to place it within the same folder.
+This same technique can be used for calling other assets such as Javascript files.

+If you wish to add styles to a specific element, and not site wide, you can do this by using inline CSS.
+Inline CSS works by applying the style inline within the HTML. `<h1>Hello World</h1>` could be coloured red for only that element by adding in the inline CSS that follows: `<h1 style="color:red;">Hello World</h1>`.

 All themes must include an `index.twig` (or `index.html`) file to define the HTML structure of the theme.
 Below are the Twig variables that are available to use in your theme.
 Please note that paths (e.g. `{% raw %}{{ base_dir }}{% endraw %}`) and URLs (e.g. `{% raw %}{{ base_url }}{% endraw %}`) don't have a trailing slash.